-As mentioned, three additional plots were planted in 1949 with trees from the same nursery which furnished the Fuerte trees for the plot just discussed.
+Three additional plots were planted in 1949 with trees from the same nursery which furnished the Fuerte trees for the plot in Orange County.
 Two of them are located in Ventura County and one in Los Angeles County.
-Only three trees, all in one plot in Ventura County, of about 200 on Guatemalan stocks planted have shown chlorosis.
+Only three trees- all in one plot in Ventura County-of about 200 on Guatemalan stocks planted have shown chlorosis.
 None of a similar number on Mexican stock and three on West Indian are affected.

-In the same orchard in which the three chlorotic Fuerte trees are located, 96 Hass and

-54 Anaheim on Guatemalan as well as a similar number on Mexican and 11 on West Indian stocks were planted in 1950.
-A year later five percent of the Hass and ten percent of the Anaheim on Guatemalan stocks showed chlorosis.
+In the same orchard in which the three chlorotic Fuerte trees are located, 96 Hass and 54 Anaheim on Guatemalan as well as a similar number on Mexican and 11 on West Indian stocks were planted in 1950.
+A year later 5% of the Hass and 10% of the Anaheim on Guatemalan stocks showed chlorosis.
 However, practically all seem to be recovering.
 None of the trees on Mexican or West Indian are affected.
-Paradoxically, in the same orchard eight of about 40 Mexican seedlings planted by the grower showed the disorder for a few months, then recovered.
+Paradoxically, in the same orchard eight of about 40 Mexican seedlings planted by the grower showed the disorder a few months, then recovered.

-In conclusion, it should again be emphasized that the observations to the effect that Guatemalan stocks are far more susceptible to whatever soil condition causes chlorosis, are limited in scope.
+The observations obtained during these studies, to the effect that Guatemalan stocks are far more susceptible to whatever soil condition causes chlorosis, are limited in scope.
 Perhaps, as the root systems expand, trees now considered recovered may again become chlorotic or hitherto normal trees on both types of stocks may show the disease.

-It was mentioned that sometimes chlorotic and normal trees on the same rootstock variety are only about 20 feet apart.
-Whether this is due to soil variation or genetic differences in the rootstock seedlings is an open question.
-All that can be said at present is that none of the ten Guatemalan rootstock varieties used in the two severely affected rootstock plots are immune.
+Whether the occurrence of chlorotic and normal trees in some cases only about 20' apart and on the same rootstock variety, is due to soil variation or genetic differences in the rootstock seedlings is an open question.
+All that can be said at present is that none of the 10 Guatemalan rootstock varieties used in the two severely affected rootstock plots is immune.
 The number of trees on these stocks varied from three to 18.
-This together with the fact that in one plot 14 trees on a certain variety showed 43% chlorosis and in the other, eight trees on the same variety showed 100%, stress the necessity for more extensive information for valid comparison.
+This, and the fact that in one plot 14 trees on a certain variety showed 43% chlorosis and in the other, eight trees on the same variety showed 100%, stress the necessity for more extensive information for valid comparison.